radiantlogic-v8/documentation-new/documentation/operations-guide/04-persistent-cache-management.md

 ### Reinitialize the Persistent Cache

 Navigate to the Main Control Panel > Directory Namespace tab > Cache node.
 Select the cache node and on the right side, select the Refresh Settings tab.
-Click the **Initialize** button.
+Click **Initialize**.

 Reinitializing the persistent cache is processed as a task.
 The task is executed on the leader node of the cluster.
 The cache on the leader node is reinitialized, and then activated again.
 All follower/follower-only nodes copy the updated data from the leader node.